China Nonferrous Gold : Update on Reporting Timetable | MarketScreener

 Full production continued at the start of 2020 despite COVID-19, and from January to April 2020, 218,360 tons of ore were processed at a grade of 2.43 g/t; the recovery rate of processing was 93%; the recovery rate of smelting was 85.5%, and 261.68kg gold ingots were sold.

 CNG's cash position has improved year on year following the full production and continued refinancing.
 Prime operating revenues are approximately USD$49.15 million for the twelve month period ended 31 December 2019 (unaudited) and the Company's cash balance at the date of the announcement is cUSD$22 million, US$5 million of which will be used to repay the loan by 30 June 2020.
-The Company's loans remain in excess of USD$109 million to date.
+At the current time, loans drawn down by the Company amount to c.
+USD$341 million, this includes US$104m of banking facilities (unaudited).

 COVID-19